prometheus/governance/GOVERNANCE.md

 The Steering Committee has 7 seats.
 These seats are open to any project member.
 See [Candidate Eligibility](#candidate-eligibility) for a definition.

 Steering Committee members serve for 2 year terms, staggered to preserve continuity.
-Every year, either 4 or 3 contributor seats are elected.
+Not accounting for backfill, this means that either 3 or 4 Steering Committee members are elected per year.

 ## Election Procedure

 ### Timeline

-Steering Committee elections are held annually.
+Steering Committee elections are held annually, aiming to seat new members in __TODO__.
 Six weeks or more before the election, the Steering Committee will appoint [Election Officer(s)](#election-officers).
-Four weeks or more before the election, the Election Officer(s) will issue a call for nominations, publish the list of voters.
+Four weeks or more before the election, the Election Officer(s) will issue a call for nominations and publish the list of eligible voters.

 Seven days before the election, the call for nominations will be closed.
-The election will be open for voting for no less than two weeks and no more than four.
-The results of the election will be announced within one week of closing the election.
-New Steering Committee members will take office is May or June of each year.
+The election will be open for voting for no less than two weeks and no more than four weeks.
+The result of the election will be announced within one week of closing the election.

 ### Election Officers